alexholmes/htuple/README.md

     }

 To read the entire source of this example please take a look at [SecondarySort.java](https://github.com/alexholmes/htuple/blob/master/examples/src/main/java/org/htuple/examples/SecondarySort.java).
-You can also execute this example by following these steps, which assume you've already built the project (see "Building" if you haven't yet done a build):
+You can also execute this example by following these steps, which assume you've already downloaded and exploded the project tarball (see section <a href="#Downloading">Downloading</a> if you haven't yet performed this step):

-    $ ./run-example.sh input output
+    $ htuple-<version>/bin/run-example.sh input output

 This script will run the `SecondarySort` class, which writes some sample input in HDFS in the `input` directory (the first argument supplied to the `run-example.sh` script), and runs a secondary sort MapReduce job, where the output is written